Lenmbugua/CPP-PRACTICALS/README.md

         3.14159e3 - 3.14159 * TEN TO POWER THREEE - 3141.59
         3.14159E-1 - 3.14159 * TEN TO POWER NEGATIVE ONE - 0.314159.

+        **CHARACTER AND CHARACTER STRING LITERALS**
+A character enclosed within single quotes is a literal of type char.
+Zero or more characters enclosed in double quotation marks is a string literal Example; character literal: 'a', string literal: "Fruit Salad" The type of a string literal is array of constant chars.
+The compiler appends a null character ('\0') to every string literal Thus,the actual size of a string literal is more than its apparent size.
+Example;
+        'A' - A(single character)
+        "A " - A\0 (array of 2 characters -A and the null character)
+   **ESCAPE SEQUENCES**
+Characters,such as backspace or control characters,have no visible image and they are non printable.
+Other characters (like single and double quotation marks,question mark and backslash) have special meaning in the language. our programs cannot use any of these characters directly instead,we use escape sequence(begins with a backslash \) to represent such characters.
+**C++ DEFINES SEVERAL LANGUAGE SEQUENCES** Examples:
+\n -New line
+\t -Horizontal tab
+\b -backspace
+\"- Double quote
+\'-single quote
+\\ -Backslash
+\? -used for printing question mark
+\r - carriage return
+\a -Alert(bell)